 - find out what local service can help you;

-- connect you to a nurse, emergency dentist or GP
+- be connected to a nurse, emergency dentist, pharmacist or GP;

 - get a face-to-face appointment if you need one;